yaapu/FrskyTelemetryScript/README.md

 ![X7](https://github.com/yaapu/FrskyTelemetryScript/raw/master/TARANIS/IMAGES/x7.png)

-The supported radios are:
-- Taranis X9D(+) and QX7 on OpenTX 2.2.2 or greater
-- X-Lite on OpenTX 2.2.2 or greater (by using the QX7 version)
-- Horus X10 and X12, Jumper T16 and Radiomaster TX16S on OpenTX 2.3.x

 Here you'll find
 - a **Telemetry** script for the Taranis radios: X9D,QX7 and X-Lite ([changelog](https://github.com/yaapu/FrskyTelemetryScript/raw/master/taranis-changelog.txt))
 - a **Widget** for the Frsky Horus radios: X10/S and X12 and for Jumper T16 ([changelog](https://github.com/yaapu/FrskyTelemetryScript/raw/master/horus-changelog.txt))

-both support all of the telemetry DIY 0x5000 packets sent by ardupilot’s [frsky passthrough protocol library](https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_Frsky_Telem)

 The script is also compatible with the excellent [MavlinkToPassthru](https://github.com/zs6buj/MavlinkToPassthru) converter firmware by Eric Stockenstrom

-Requires [OpenTX 2.2.x](http://www.open-tx.org/) and a recent release of [ArduPilot](http://ardupilot.org/ardupilot/index.html).

 ## Donation